Five Things to Know When Planning Your Finances as Global Nomad

 Keep Saving as Much as you Can

-You must have sufficient savings or reserves when you start living in a foreign land.
+You must have sufficient savings or reserves when you planning to become a digital nomad.
 Ideally, you should have adequate money to fend for the initial six months as an expat.
 This can help in meeting fixed expenses like food, rent, and healthcare in case you lose your job or face unexpected problems in your host country.
 Through these savings, you can also ensure your financial planning and investments are in place and are not affected.
 Also note that you should try to save as much as you can when you are sending your money overseas as poor rates on your foreign exchange trades can really add up.

 Make Smart Investments